antler-hat/video-card-importer/README.md

 # Video Card Importer

-A macOS application for easily importing videos from a camcorder card.
-This app helps you transfer video files from your camcorder's memory card to your computer with a clean, modern interface.
+Videos on SD cards are often nested in a whole bunch of folders.
+This is a macOS application for easily importing videos from a camcorder card.

-## Features

-- 🔍 Automatic detection of camcorder cards
-- 📹 Lists all available video files with size and creation date
-- ✅ Multiple video selection with Select All/None options
-- 📊 Real-time import progress tracking
-- 🎨 Modern SwiftUI interface
-- 💾 Safe file copying with progress tracking

-## Requirements

-- macOS 11.0 or later
-- A camera with AVCHD video recording capability

-## Installation

 ### Download Release
 1. Download the latest release from the [releases page](https://github.com/antler-hat/video-card-importer/releases)
-2. Drag `AVCHDVideoImporter.app` to your Applications folder
+2. Drag `VideoCardImporter.app` to your Applications folder
-3. Launch the app from your Applications folder

 ### Build from Source
 1. Clone this repository: